 Circular customer journeys:

-Make it easy for our customers to experience and engage in a circular fashion where products are used more, repaired, reused and recycled.
+Providing convenient ways to engage in circular fashion where products are used more before being repaired, reused and recycled.

 Grounded in science

 We funded a report to look at how circularity could help the fashion industry operate in a way that keeps our planet within safe limits.
-Stockholm Resilience Centre worked with the Ellen MacArthur Foundation on the research that resulted in a list of six targets for a sustainable textile industry.
+Stockholm Resilience Centre worked with EMF on the research that resulted in a list of six targets for a sustainable textile industry.
 We will use these targets to guide our goal setting and plans, as well as sharing the findings with the wider fashion industry.